AckerlyXu/heima/articles/sql-database/sql-database-elastic-scale-upgrade-client-library.md

 3. Navigate to the subfolder containing the new client DLL version you have just downloaded, for example:
    `cd .\Microsoft.Azure.SqlDatabase.ElasticScale.Client.1.0.0\lib\net45`
 4. Download the elastic database client upgrade scriptlet from the [Script Center](https://gallery.technet.microsoft.com/scriptcenter/Azure-SQL-Database-Elastic-6442e6a9), and save it into the same folder containing the DLL.
-5. From that folder, run "PowerShell .\upgrade.ps1" from the command prompt and follow the prompts.
+5. From that folder, run “PowerShell .\upgrade.ps1” from the command prompt and follow the prompts.

 ***Option 2: Upgrade metadata using C#***